hmchen47/DataScience/ML/MLNN-Hinton/11-Hopfield.md

 ### Lecture Notes

++ Introduction
+  + the weights btw units represent constraints on good interpretations
+  + finding a low energy state $\to$ finding a good interpretation of the input data

++ Hopfield combines two ideas
+  + find local energy minimum by using as network of symmetrically connected binary threshold units
+  + local energy minimum might correspond to memories

 + Different computational role
-  + using Hopfield net to construct interpretations of sensory input
+  + using Hopfield net to construct interpretations of sensory input instead of using net to store memories
+  + Notations:
     + input: visible units
     + interpretation: the states of the hidden units
     + badness of the interpretation: the energy
+  + construct an interpretation of input in the set of hidden units
+  + the interpretation or explanation of the input as a binary configuration over the hidden units
+  + the energy of the whole system represents the badness of that interpretation
+  + to get good interpretations according to current model is the energy function
+  + to find the low energy states of the hidden units given by the input represented by the visible units

   <div style="margin: 0.5em; display: flex; justify-content: center; align-items: center; flex-flow: row wrap;">
     <a href="http://www.cs.toronto.edu/~hinton/coursera/lecture11/lec11.pptx" ismap target="_blank">